 Staff may be worried about raising serious issues, perhaps concerned that one may be mistaken, that one may lose one's job or otherwise suffer some form of retribution as a result.
-However, the School actively encourages an atmosphere to enable you to raise concerns about malpractice at an early stage, in the right way.
+However, the S c h o o1 actively encourages an atmosphere to enable you to raise concerns about malpractice at an early stage, in the right way.
 Provided that you are acting in good faith, the School will protect you from victimisation or other detriment, even if you are mistaken about the matter.
 However, raising unfounded allegations maliciously would be viewed as a disciplinary matter.